mnbvcxz010308/danielfrg.com/content/blog/2018/11/books.md

 2. The Stranger - Albert Camus
 3. Phantoms in the brain - V S Ramachandran
 4. Animal Farm - George Orwell
+5. Francis Ittikkora
+6. The Trail - Kafka